rominat0r/niryo_one_fork/README.md

 Note : **You need at least a 200mm\*200mm\*200mm 3D printer to be able to print all the parts.**

-You can find Niryo One ROS stack here : https://github.com/NiryoRobotics/niryo_one_ros
+You can find Niryo One ROS stack here : https://github.com/NiryoRobotics/niryo_one_ros This fork is meant to be truly open source, meaning that all parts should be easy to find and buy.

 Enjoy !